What Insurance Does a Home Inspector Need?

 A worker's compensation policy will cover employees in the event of an injury on the job.
 While this is required in most states, you are often able to opt yourself out as the business owner.
 And while you can purchase worker's comp for yourself in most states, you don't need to.

-Even if it's not required in your state, you should absolutely get insurance coverage as a home inspector.
+Even if it's not required in your state, you should get insurance coverage as a home inspector.
 An insurance policy will protect you in the event of a worst-case scenario and give you peace of mind on the job.

 The cost of insurance will depend on what type of insurance policy you purchase and your coverage levels.
-For example, an E&O insurance policy can cost anywhere from $600 to $1,200 per year.
+For example, an E&O insurance policy can cost anywhere from roughly $600 to $1,200 per year.
 Every state has different insurance requirements, so check yours before choosing a policy.